Groups and Concepts

 Also, both the Jedi and Sith code are very flawed, you have to be a little child that doesn't know any better or a hardcore religious Star Wars nutcase to really buy into any of that crap.

 Rule of Two...or...
 One Sith... does it really matter?
+There both very flawed philosophies (from murdering psychopaths) and impractical.
 In the end, the result is still the same, the leader is killed by their second in-command or top lieutenant wanting more power.

 Top 10 Dumbest Anime Heroes